A Concert for Hurricane Relief: Performances

-Harry Connick, Jr.
+Harry Connick Jr.

-A Concert for Hurricane Relief, was hastily pulled together after New Orleans native musician Harry Connick, Jr. called NBC Universal chairman and CEO Bob Wright personally to offer his services and encourage the network to embrace relief efforts.
+A Concert for Hurricane Relief, was hastily pulled together after New Orleans native musician Harry Connick Jr. called NBC Universal chairman and CEO Bob Wright personally to offer his services and encourage the network to embrace relief efforts.

 Connick's voice was hoarse when he performed at the benefit, as he had been on the air several times live from New Orleans in the past few days trying to raise awareness of all the help the city, and the people there, needed.

 Kanye West controversy

-The concert garnered media attention during Kanye West's comments regarding the portrayal of black people in the media.
-The comments began when West and Mike Myers were presenting, as he deviated from the prepared script after purportedly telling Myers "I'm going to ad-lib a little bit," then telling co-presenter Chris Tucker, "Get ready for live TV."
+The concert garnered controversy after Kanye West made unscripted comments regarding President George W. Bush and the portrayal of black people in media during a presentation segment.
+While West and Mike Myers were presenting, West deviated from the prepared script after purportedly telling Myers "I'm going to ad-lib a little bit," then telling co-presenter Chris Tucker, "Get ready for live TV."
 Myers began with, "With the breach of three levees protecting New Orleans, the landscape of the city has changed dramatically, tragically and perhaps irreversibly.
 There is now over 25 feet of water where there was once city streets and thriving neighborhoods."
 West followed this with his deviation from the script:

 "I hate the way they portray us in the media.
 You see a black family, it says, 'They're looting.'
 You see a white family, it says, 'They're looking for food.'
 And, you know, it's been five days [waiting for federal help] because most of the people are black.
 And even for me to complain about it, I would be a hypocrite because I've tried to turn away from the TV because it's too hard to watch.
 I've even been shopping before even giving a donation, so now I'm calling my business manager right now to see what is the biggest amount I can give, and just to imagine if I was down there, and those are my people down there.
 So anybody out there that wants to do anything that we can help—with the way America is set up to help the poor, the black people, the less well-off, as slow as possible.
 I mean, the Red Cross is doing everything they can.
 We already realize a lot of people that could help are at war right now, fighting another way—and they've given them permission to go down and shoot us!"